 The Science and Math of the Summer Olympics

-The 2024 Summer Olympics in Paris are fast approaching, bringing excitement and inspiration to audiences worldwide.
+The 2024 Summer Olympics in Paris are here!
+They bring excitement and inspiration to audiences worldwide.

 While the athletic feats and spectacular opening ceremonies are captivating, there’s also a fascinating world of math and science behind the scenes.